 - You might be able to operate from an already established and licensed premises, such as a café with a compliant kitchen

-- You could start a food blog or review site with a view to make money online over time
+- You could start a food blog or review site to build your profile as a foodie

 - You might be able to start your own food outlet, buy an established food business or explore food franchise opportunities.